k9w/instructions/rcs.md

 above was the ```desc``` or description of the file is ```First commit.```

-We should have specified the description as some thing such as:
+We should have specified the description as something such as:

 ```
 System configuration file for the doas security utility.
 ```